-The final selection will be made by the ESC Preventive Cardiology Committee early December 2021 that will determine the format and schedule of presentation for each abstract.
+The final selection will be made by the FCVB Programme Committee in February 2022 that will determine the format and schedule of presentation for each abstract.
 No rescheduling or changes will be possible.

-Presentation and Interaction on the research will be conducted in English.
+All Presentations and Interaction on the research (including questions-and-answers) will be conducted in English.
 Presenters are expected to speak / write good English.

-If the abstract is accepted, further instructions will be provided at the time of results announcement.
+If the abstract is accepted, instructions and guidelines concerning the abstract presentation will be provided at the time of results announcement.

-Publication of abstracts: All presented abstracts will be published in the abstract supplement of the European Journal of Preventive Cardiology.
-Publication date to be confirmed.
+Publication of abstracts: All presented abstracts will be published in the online abstract supplement of the European Heart Journal – Frontiers in CardioVascular Biomedicine.

 Embargo - Accepted abstracts are under embargo until one week before the congress.
 At that time, they will be available on ESC 365 via the online Scientific Programme.